 What are Target and Source Campaigns?

-Unlike Run of Network (RON) campaigns, which buy traffic from every target and source, a target and source campaigns only buy traffic from the options you select (targets in a target campaign and sources in a sources campaign).
+Unlike Run of Network (RON) campaigns, which buy traffic from every target and source, a target and source campaign only buy traffic from the options you select (targets in a target campaign and sources in a sources campaign).
+These campaigns are often recommended to beginners when they start affiliate marketing.

-How is a RON with paused targets/sources different from a Target/Source campaign?
-RON campaigns will keep on buying from new sources/targets, so if you want to buy traffic only from selected publishers/placements, then Target/Source campaigns are the only option.
+You might be wondering How is a RON with paused targets/sources is different from a Target/Source campaign?
+Well, RON campaigns will keep on buying from new sources/targets, so if you want to buy traffic only from selected publishers/placements, then Target/Source campaigns are the only option.

 These campaign types are great when you have some data on what sources and targets respond to your approach.
 There are a few ways to get that information.